DanielCiccC/DanielCiccC.github.io/COMP3506/notes/lecture9.md

 - Single Source Shortest Path:
   - What is the shortest path (and associated costs) from v to all other u in G?
 - All-Pairs Shortest Paths:
   - What is the shortest path (and associated costs) between all pairs of vertices in G?
 - Each problem is at least as hard as the previous one…
   - Use properties of your specific problem to help solve it.
 Is the graph a DAG?
 Are the weights always positive? …

 ## Extension Material
+**NONE OF THIS WILL APPEAR ON THE FINAL EXAM**

 ### Transitive Closure
 - Given a digraph G, the